fishhack66/PAL-1-Stuff/Utilities/README.md

 ***
 Thoughts:

 These programs could (should?) be relocated for maximum utility by the unexpanded PAL-1 user.
 The register printer could sit at $1380, the memory dump could go at $12A0, and the disassembler at $1150.
-That leaves a full 2K for machine code on the PAL or microKIM ($0300-$1100).
+That leaves almost 3K for machine code on the PAL or microKIM ($0200-$1100).
 To quote numerous people, "We sent men to the moon with a lot less than that!"
+Mix-n-match, use what you need.

 That would even leave a little room to make a "menu" program and tie it all together to make a package out of it - a fair debugger/monitor, when combined with the KIM/PAL's native monitor for poking in values and executing programs.
 Maybe that's my Project #4 ... unless you beat me to it!